ietf-wg-acme/acme/draft-ietf-acme-acme.md

   in the "Retry-After" header field of the response, if any.

 * "valid": The server has issued the certificate and provisioned its URL to the "certificate" field of the order.
-Download the certificate.

 ### Pre-Authorization